 While in Richmond, I was trying to explain to my parents why I so dramatically preferred taking back roads.
 At the time, I was struggling to put it into words.
 As we were riding home, I came to realize why I preferred it so much (aside from the scenery & minimal traffic) – we have the opportunity to truly experience America.

 This is a big goal that I have in mind – a way to get the word out to see what we can do to support smaller, more local businesses instead of these massive chains that are killing off American originality.
 Don’t get me wrong – I occasionally eat or shop at chain places myself.
 This is not simply some anti-corporation crusade – large businesses support millions of American families.
-This is about bringing attention back to the individuals and families that are pouring their hearts and minds into bringing something unique to their community and our country.
+This is about bringing attention back to the individuals and families that are pouring their hearts and minds into bringing something unique to life in their community and our country.

 In addition, this is not a bikers-only kind of blog – this site is for EVERYONE.
 I want to spread the word about the amazing experiences I am having seeing our country for what it truly is in hopes that A) you get out there and check it out yourself, and B) we can all find more amazing places to go see and experience!
 And, of course, to help keep the places that make America TRULY great up and running.
 Happy travelling!